emberjs/rfcs/text/0000-deprecation-ember-map.md

 # Transition Path

+`Ember.Map` and `Ember.MapWithDefault` will be deprecated and not extracted.
+There is already an addon with `Ember.OrderedSet` extracted ([@ember/ordered-set](https://github.com/emberjs/ember-ordered-set)).

+Ember Data is quite likely the biggest project using these classes.
+There is already a PR that needs merging before deprecating `Ember.Map` and `Ember.MapWithDefault` https://github.com/emberjs/data/pull/5255.
+Ember Data still needs to migrate to `@ember/ordered-set` to its relationship logic.

-The classes will be extracted to an addon and the ones in Ember will be deprecated.
+Finally, these classes can be deprecated in Ember itself.

 # How We Teach This